sasidharsai/northwind-sales-dashboard/README.md

-📊 Northwind Retail Sales Dashboard (Power BI)

-Interactive Power BI dashboard analyzing retail sales performance using the Northwind dataset.

-📌 Project Overview

-This project analyzes retail sales data to understand revenue trends, product performance, and geographic sales distribution.
-The dashboard provides an executive-level view of business performance through key revenue and profitability metrics.

-🏗 Data Model

-The data was structured using a relational model similar to a star schema.

-Tables used:

-salesorder – order information and transaction dates

-orderdetail – product sales transactions

-product – product information

-category – product category classification

-customer – customer details and location

-Relationships between these tables enable accurate analysis of sales, profit, and customer activity.

-📊 Key Metrics (DAX)

-Total Sales

-Total Profit

-Profit Margin %

-Total Orders

-Average Order Value

-📈 Dashboard Visuals

-Monthly Sales Trend – revenue trend over time

-Revenue by Country – geographic sales distribution

-Category Contribution Treemap – category-level performance

-Top Products by Revenue – highest performing products

-Product Performance Table – product-level sales and profitability analysis

-🛠 Tools Used

-Power BI

-Power Query

-DAX

-Data Modeling

-📁 Dataset

-Northwind dataset downloaded from Kaggle in SQL format and imported into Power BI for analysis.
+# 📊 Northwind Retail Sales Dashboard (Power BI)

+Interactive Power BI dashboard built to analyze retail sales performance using the **Northwind dataset**.
+The project focuses on identifying revenue trends, product performance, and geographic sales distribution through data modeling and DAX-based metrics.

+## 📌 Project Overview

+The goal of this project was to design a **clear and interactive business intelligence dashboard** that helps understand how sales and profit are generated across products, categories, customers, and regions.

+The dashboard provides a high-level overview of retail performance while also enabling deeper analysis of individual product and category contributions.

+## 🏗 Data Model

+The dataset was imported from a **SQL file downloaded from Kaggle** and modeled in Power BI using relational table connections.

+Tables used in the model:

+* **salesorder** – order information and transaction dates
+* **orderdetail** – product sales details including quantity, price, and discount
+* **product** – product information
+* **category** – product category classification
+* **customer** – customer details and location

+Relationships were created between these tables to enable accurate aggregation of sales and profitability metrics.

+## 📊 Key Metrics (DAX)

+Several measures were created using DAX to analyze sales performance:

+* **Total Sales**
+* **Total Profit**
+* **Profit Margin (%)**
+* **Total Orders**
+* **Average Order Value**

+These metrics provide insight into both overall business performance and profitability.

+## 📈 Dashboard Visuals

+The dashboard includes multiple visuals designed to highlight different aspects of sales performance:

+* **Monthly Sales Trend** – shows how revenue changes over time
+* **Revenue by Country** – identifies geographic sales contribution
+* **Category Contribution Treemap** – highlights categories generating the most revenue and profit
+* **Top Products by Revenue** – shows best performing products
+* **Product Performance Table** – detailed analysis of product sales, quantity, and profitability

+## 🛠 Tools & Technologies

+* **Power BI** – dashboard development and visualization
+* **Power Query** – data cleaning and transformation
+* **DAX** – KPI and metric calculations
+* **Relational Data Modeling**

+## 📁 Dataset Source

+The project uses the **Northwind dataset**, downloaded from **Kaggle in SQL format** and imported into Power BI for analysis.